joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/using-the-externalinterface-class.md

 </div>

-When you are building your own applications using the external API with an ActiveX container application, you’ll probably find it convenient to write a proxy that will perform the task of converting native function calls to the serialized XML format.
+When you are building your own applications using the external API with an ActiveX container application, you'll probably find it convenient to write a proxy that will perform the task of converting native function calls to the serialized XML format.
 For an example of a proxy class written in C#, see Inside the ExternalInterfaceProxy class.